Ancient Egyptian afterlife beliefs: Journey to the afterlife

+Ancient Egyptians theorized the passage to the afterlife in a series of stages.
+The first phase was believed to encompass the vehicle of transportation, which would eventually direct their departed souls to immortality.

 Boat passages to the underworld were strictly reserved for pharaohs who had died.
 The Egyptian sun god, Ra, was believed to travel to the underworld by boat as the sun set.
 As a way to mimic Ra's daily expedition, the ancient people of Egypt would construct model boats, ranging in many sizes in which they would bury alongside their pharaohs.
 For example, next to the Pyramid of Khufu, researchers uncovered Khufu ship, a boat the size of traditional ships, which displayed not only the extreme devotion Egyptians had for their leader, but their dedication to obtaining eternity for all.
 In other words, a great deal of the requirements for the deceased to properly reach the underworld rested on the living.
 In order for the pharaoh to arrive at his final destination, his people had to construct a variety of boats to ensure his departure.
 As a result, communities had to come together to support each other, otherwise their perspective of immortality, as well as their beliefs, would end indefinitely.
 Therefore, commitment to helping others achieve eternity was a vital component to Egyptian culture, as demonstrated by the gallant boats buried with their rulers.

 Additionally, an alternate vehicle for entrance to the underworld was the coffin.
 While kings often used coffins in addition to, or in substitution of the boat belief, everyday citizens had less choice.
 Therefore, this method was more universal while alluding to a different, more frequent path of entry.
 To compare, while passages by boat directed the deceased to the sun god Ra, coffins were thought to guide individuals to the sky goddess Nut.
 Each coffin was uniquely attributed to the person who rested in it.
 In other words, every coffin was subject to a variety of interpretations, all of which were intended to promote the deceased in obtaining eternity.